 Search for a Cure

 With no idea what was happening to me, I continued going back and forth to my doctor.
 I was eventually diagnosed with Irritable Bowel Syndrome (IBS).
-I was told this was a chronic condition that could not be treated, so I would just have to live with it.
-On a positive note, I was also advised that it would probably go away when I hit menopause.
+I was told that this was a chronic condition, which could not be treated, and that I would just have to live with it.
+On a positive note, it would probably go away when I hit menopause.
 So that was something to look forward to then!
-In the meantime, it was suggested that taking peppermint oil at mealtimes might ease my symptoms.
-Needless to say, it did not.
+In the meantime, my doctor advised me to take a dose of peppermint oil at mealtimes, as some people reported that it helped ease their symptoms.
+Needless to say, this did not help, and is pretty futile advise for someone suffering from a digestive meltdown.
+But, unfortunately, this was all the treatment that conventional medicine had to offer.

-Through a series of blood and stool tests, it became apparent that my gut was being severely aggravated by intolerance to gluten and lactose.
-When you have undiagnosed food intolerances, your gut wall becomes damaged and porous, allowing undigested food particles to pass through to the bloodstream.
+When you have a food intolerance, your gut wall becomes damaged and porous, allowing undigested food particles to pass through to the bloodstream.
 Your body rallies by producing antibodies to mount a defence against the foreign invaders.
 Unfortunately the antibodies are unable to differentiate healthy human tissue from the foreign particles that need to be destroyed.
 This means that the body ends up attacking itself, leading to inflammation throughout the body and a host of health problems seemingly unrelated to the gut.
 At this time I also suffered from eczema, asthma, blepharitis, spots and regular bouts of sinusitis.

 My functional health practitioner put me onto a supplement regime to rebalance my body and heal my gut.
 I was also put onto the Specific Carbohydrate Diet, which cut out the complex carbohydrates that my body was unable to digest.
 The effects of the new diet were felt immediately.
 It was so obviously the right thing to do that I did not find it difficult to follow.

-By the end of the first year, I had got a close semblance to my old life back.
+By the end of the first year, I had clawed back a close semblance to my old life.
 I once felt that losing a dearly loved soul had ruined my life, and that things would never be the same – a hundred-foot concrete wall had been erected, separating my life into two parts; Before Death and After Death.
 Well, things will never be the same when you lose someone, but you can at least hope that the pain that remains is of an emotional rather than a physical nature.

 This is not to say I am completely cured of IBS.
 The doctor was correct in stating that it is a chronic condition.
 I will always have a nervous digestive system.
 I cannot drink strong coffee or a large glass of wine without triggering a digestive malfunction.
 But I can successfully manage my condition by avoiding dietary and lifestyle stresses.
 I can travel!
 I can play sport!
 I can lead a full and happy life!

-I know I am lucky to have discovered at a relatively young age that I was unwittingly poisoning my body with harmful foods.
+I know I am lucky to have discovered at a relatively young age that I was unwittingly poisoning my body.
 But I wish I had known sooner.
-Because when you are intolerant to gluten or lactose your body reacts in a strange way.
-When undigested gluten and lactose proteins escape from a leaky gut and enter the bloodstream, they form substances called gluteomorphin and caseomorphin.
+Because when you are intolerant to gluten or casein your body reacts in a strange way.
+When undigested gluten and casein proteins escape from a leaky gut and enter the bloodstream, they form substances called gluteomorphin and caseomorphin.
 As the names suggest, these are opiates, which can travel to the brain and mimic the effects of morphine.
 They cause fatigue, foggy brain, anxiety and depression.
-This also explains why some people feel much worse for a while after giving up gluten and lactose – they are effectively going ‘cold turkey’, and suffering from withdrawal symptoms.
+This also explains why some people feel much worse for a while after giving up gluten and casein – they are effectively going ‘cold turkey’, and suffering from withdrawal symptoms.

 My sister also suffered from IBS.
 But she was not as lucky as me.
 She never discovered the underlying cause, although she suspected that she was intolerant to wheat.
 She died in 2012.
 She took her own life while suffering from depression.

-For so many of us, the modern western diet simply does not work.
+For so many of us, the modern western diet and medical treatment approach simply does not work.